-Saffron syrup: Add the saffron and 1/2 cup water to a saucepan and bring to a simmer.
+- In the meantime, add the saffron and ½ cup water to a saucepan and bring to a simmer.
 Add the sugar and stir until dissolved.
 Increase the heat and bring to the boil.
 Remove from the heat and let cool.
-Transfer the syrup to a sealable container and steep overnight.
+Transfer the syrup to a sealable container and steep overnight, if possible.
 (Will keep 6 months at room temp.)

-Heat the oil in a deep fryer or large wok to 335°F. Squeeze the batter directly into the hot oil in a rough circular motion, or making florets about 4 inches round, crossing over the circle a few times to ensure they hold together.
+- Heat about ¼-inch of oil in a non-stick skillet.
+Squeeze the batter directly into the hot oil in a rough circular motion, or making florets about 4 inches round, crossing over the circle a few times to ensure they hold together.
 Cook for 1 minute on each side or until golden.

-Once golden & cooked, transfer the zoolbia to a wire rack to drain off the excess oil.
+- Once golden & cooked, transfer the zoolbia to the simple syrup to soak for about 1 minute.

-Drain again to remove the excess syrup.
+- Drain on a wire rack to remove the excess syrup.
 Serve immediately.

 This post was originally published in March of 2018, but was republished with new photos, step by step instructions, and tips September of 2020.